thin-edge/thin-edge.io/docs/src/architecture/domain-model.md

     * provides to view and change configurations on the device, as
       * list available configurations
       * transfer individual configurations from device to cloud, and vice versa
-    * a configuration is a text file or a binary file, as e.g.:
+    * a configuration is a text file or a binary file, as e.g.
       * configuration file(s) of the **domain application**[^1]
       * configuration file(s) of **OS / Libs / Runtime**[^1]
       * configuration file(s) of **thin-edge** it-self